 We will assess student performance in this class through discussion posts, module activities, module quizzes, and a final research project.
+Final grades will be calculated as a percentage of the total available points (400pts).

-Quizzes (5 points each x 13 quizzes = 65 points)
+Quizzes (10 points each x 13 quizzes = 130 points)

-There are 12 module guizzes and a syllabus guiz in this course.
+There are 12 module quizzes and a syllabus/introductory quiz in this course.

-Syllabus quiz: Comprehension of the syllabus and class policies is essential.
-The syllabus quiz must be completed by Sunday, Aug 29.
+Syllabus/Introductory quiz: Comprehension of the syllabus and class policies as explained on the Canvas E-learning page is essential.
+The syllabus/introductory quiz must be completed by Wednesday, May 11.
 Students need to complete the syllabus quiz with at least a 90% to unlock access to the course modules.
 Students may take the syllabus quiz two times.

 Module quizzes: Each module has a quiz that must be completed sequentially to access the next set of modules.
+All quizzes must be completed by the Sunday, 11:59pm after the week of that module.
 Quiz questions are based on lectures and readings.
-Quizzes consist of 10 multiple-choice questions.
+Quizzes consist of 10 multiple choice questions.
 Module quizzes must be completed by the end of each week in order to move on to the next module.
 Students will have two attempts to complete each quiz.
 Quizlet flashcards have been created for each module to help students study for the quizzes.

-Discussion posting (12 points each x 10 discussions = 120 points)
+Discussion posting (10 points each x 6 discussions = 60 points)

-Ten of the modules include a discussion question.
+There are 6 graded discussions this semester.
 Discussion questions are addressed on the class discussion board.
 Students must post an answer to the discussion question (due by Friday of the week assigned) and respond to two other student posts (due by Sunday of week assigned) to receive full credit for discussion.
 The initial post should go beyond students' personal experiences and must contain at least one citation of a journal article, book chapter, or online source, including an in-text citation (see www.youtube.com/watch?v=R5igNRmKLug if you are uncertain what an in-text citation is) and the full bibliographic citation.
 Responses should not just indicate agreement with the original post and should go beyond students' personal experiences; at least one response should include a citation, including an in-text citation, of a journal article, book chapter, or online source.
 Guidelines and rubrics for this assignment will be provided in Canvas.